sophiemiddleton/pyfitter/py-fitter/README.md

 With a file list, pass the files (with full paths) to a text file and run as:

 ```
-python main.py --file filelist.txt --dirname "EventNtuple" --treename "ntuple" --cat 1 --mismatch 1 --fitrange_low=98. --fitrange_hi=113. --singlefile 0
+python main.py --file filelist.txt --dirname "EventNtuple" '\n' --treename "ntuple" --cat 1 --mismatch 1 --fitrange_low=98. --fitrange_hi=113. --singlefile 0

 ```

 the singlefile args should be switched off for this.
 Eventually this will probably become default.

-* The Main function imports the given root NTuple via the ImportClass defined in import_module.py.
-The code currently assumes the Mu2e/EventNtuple will be an input NTuple but the user parameters allow some flexibility.
+* The Main function imports the given root NTuple (s) via the use of Mu2e's pyutils (maintained by the Mu2e Analysis tools group).
+This therefore assumes input is an up-to-date EventNtuple file or list of files.

 Here is a list of the current arguments and what they represent: